GridGain-Demos/ignite-machine-learning-demo/README.md

 # To run

-0. delete the {your file prefix}-interactive-status.txt file if you don't want to keep it growing with each run (it uses file append mode)
+0. Rename the {your file prefix}-interactive-status.txt file if you want to save the output separately for each different run.
+You may need to delete it to save space.

 1. Step0RunTestCacheNode.java  -> start the test cache server in IDE (one or more) if you don't have cache servers up already